Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Companies don't usually have to review all the patents their competitors hold.
 Licensing agreements can take care of some problems with infringement.
 Companies have portfolios of patents and usually license groups of software together.

 Being sued for patent infringement costs a lot.
 But so does suing someone else for it.
 Usually, large companies are the ones with the resources to start these lawsuits.
-They might not be looking at smaller companies or individuals who might be infringing on their patents.
+Though, if the risks of being sued are actually low, companies might not perform this kind of comprehensive software patent search.

 Software Patents and the Courts